Snaked line editor

 With version 1.3.1, Snaked is complete as originally intended.
 There are no current plans for further work, but any suggestion is welcome.

-You can usually find me on IRC, in the #ctrl-c channel of tilde.chat.
+You can usually find me on IRC, in the #ctrl-c channel of tilde.chat, or else on Mastodon.
 Would love to hear from you.

 Last modified on .
 More small things